-Cephalothin (Keflin) is a first-generation cephalosporin antiobiotic used to treat certain bacterial infections in poultry.
-It is used for treating gram-positive cocci, some gram-negative bacteria, and some anaerobes, including skin-related infections caused by Staphylococcus aureus in poultry.
+Cephalothin is a first-generation cephalosporin injectable antiobiotic.
+It is used for treating gram-positive cocci, some gram-negative bacteria, and some anaerobes, including skin-related infections caused by Staphylococcus aureus.

 Cephalothin is not appreciably absorbed after oral administration and must be administered IV or IM to be effective.

 Note: Cephalosporins may disturb the normal intestinal microflora of poultry, particularly when administered orally and at high doses.